RasmusLC1/Dungeon-Crawler/readme.md

     Lazy Loading: Loading resources only when needed to reduce memory footprint.
     Location detection for physics objects to only interract with nearby objects

+Algorithms used:

+    Raycasting: used for efficient lighting engine and line of sight A* Pathfinding: Used for efficient pathfinding around the dungeon by enemies Location Based Collision Detection: Used for efficiently computing collisions Collision Layers: used to seperate collision detection so that an entity only checks for collision with relevant objects
+    Tilemap: used to generate and manage dungeon
+    Built in Timsort: for sorting object in O(n log n) time Animation Interpolation: For handling depth of field and general animation quality